holistudio/mc-voxel/tutorials/learn-three-js/fundamentals.md

  - near and far plane

 **NOTE:** this tutorial intends the camera to look down **-Z direction** with **+X direction** pointing to camera right

+## Scene

+ 1. Create the scene `new THREE.Scene()`
+ 2. Specify a geometry
+ 3. Specify a material
+ 4. Create a mesh with geometry and material
+ 5. Add mesh to scene
+ 6. Render the scene to a camera